Differences Between Civil Law and Common Law

 - Less reliance on prior court decisions interpreting contract terms

 American contract law, while increasingly codified through the Uniform Commercial Code, still relies heavily on common law principles developed through judicial decisions.
-Courts frequently examine past rulings when interpreting contract provisions, creating a more flexible but potentially less predictable system.
+Furthermore, courts frequently examine past rulings when interpreting contract provisions.
+Consequently, this creates a more flexible but potentially less predictable system.

 Criminal Law Approaches

 The Italian criminal justice system follows the inquisitorial model common to civil law jurisdictions.
-Criminal investigations are conducted primarily by investigating magistrates who gather evidence both for and against the accused.
-Trials focus on determining objective truth rather than resolving adversarial contests.
+Moreover, criminal investigations are conducted primarily by investigating magistrates who gather evidence both for and against the accused.
+Furthermore, trials focus on determining objective truth rather than resolving adversarial contests.
+Consequently, the judge plays an active role in examining witnesses and evidence.

 In contrast, the American system employs an adversarial approach where prosecutors and defense attorneys present competing versions of events before a neutral judge or jury.
-This reflects the common law tradition’s emphasis on procedural fairness through structured confrontation between opposing sides.
+Additionally, this reflects the common law tradition’s emphasis on procedural fairness through structured confrontation between opposing sides.
+Therefore, the judge primarily acts as a referee ensuring fair procedures rather than actively investigating the case.

 Civil Litigation Processes

-American civil litigation features extensive pre-trial discovery, allowing parties to obtain information from opponents before trial.
-Jury trials remain common in civil cases, and judges typically act as neutral arbiters rather than active investigators.
-These procedural differences reflect the distinct legal traditions of each country.
+American civil litigation features extensive pre-trial discovery, allowing parties to obtain information from opponents before trial through depositions, document requests, and interrogatories.
+Additionally, jury trials remain common in civil cases, and judges typically act as neutral arbiters rather than active investigators.
+Consequently, these procedural differences reflect the distinct legal traditions of each country.

 International Legal Relations and Influence